rhysmoggs/ms3-final-cocktails/README.md

 ### Add Cocktail (add_cocktail.html)
 <img src="assets/readme-images/add-cocktail-page.png">
 The Add Cocktail / Add Cocktail to My Cabinet page is for users to add their cocktail recipie to the website via a form.
-Only rgistered users(and admin) can use this feature.
+Only registered users(and admin) can use this feature.
 The cocktail recipie is added to The Bar (all_cocktails.html), the My Cabinet (profile.html) page and to the cocktail's collection (whichever the user selects) that can then be found through either searching The Bar, or by the carousel on the home page which then leads to the (filter_category) page.
 The features include:
-- Placeholders on all inputs serve as helpful guidence for users.
+- Placeholders and labels on all inputs serve as helpful guidence for users.
 - Validation on all user inputs (see code breakdown again? validate class).
 - Several inputs linked to the database (see data schema, code breakdown etc for explanation of inputs, types, data links etc.)
 - Cocktail Name - The cocktail name that will be presented for all to see on the recipes image.